microsoft/samples-for-ai/README.md

 ### Project mnist
 1. Description:

-This is a minimal example to write a feed-forward net.
+This is an example to trian a feed-forward net on MNIST dataset.
 The code consists of three parts: dataset preparation, network and optimizer definition and learning loop.
-This is a common routine to write a learning process of networks with dataset that is small enough to fit into memory.

 2. Data: